Clinical Trials in Latin America – Challenges and Opportunities

 About Hispanics in Clinical Trials

-According to the web page clinicaltrials.gov there are only 60 open trials focused only on Hispanics.
-From those 42 are in the United States.
+According to clinicaltrials.gov there are only 60 open trials focused only on Hispanics and 42 from those clinical trials are in the United States.
 That represents only 0.21% of the clinical trials that are open in the United States.
+Meaning that Hispanics are greatly underrepresented un clinical trials research in both domestic and worldwide regions.

-“Hispanics make up 16% of the population but only 1% of clinical trial participants.”
+“Hispanics make up 16% of the (US) population but only 1% of clinical trial participants.”

 Other sources confirm that Hispanics are underrepresented in clinical trials.
 The following data comes from a report presented by the NIH in 2013.
 This report shows the percentage of people enrolled in domestic NIH clinical research and compares it to the information from the US Census Data.